lomolisso/rdelaf/cv/resume.typ

 = Summary
 // Co-optimization of CPU, GPU and accelerator microarchitecture and 3D VLSI processes.
 I am a first-year Computer Science Ph.D. student at the University of Illinois Urbana-Champaign.
 My research interests lie at the intersection of microarchitecture and 3D VLSI integration.
-I am currently exploring System-Technology Co-Optimization (STCO) methodologies to design next-generation heterogeneous systems—including CPUs, GPUs, and accelerators—that leverage vertical scaling to minimize latency, maximize interconnect density, and optimize energy efficiency.
+I am currently exploring System-Technology Co-Optimization (STCO) methodologies to design next-generation heterogeneous systems—including CPUs, GPUs, and accelerators—that leverage logic-on-logic stacking enabled by CMOS 2.0 technology.

 = Education